Skip to main content

 Random assortment

 How the chromosomes are arranged at the middle of the cell is random, which is an additional way to make sure that the maternal and paternal genomic material is ‘mixed up’.
 This is known as random assortment.
 Owing to the number of chromosomes in the cell, there are millions of different ways this can happen.
-To simplify, one pair would give two possible orientations, but as humans have 23 pairs, this equates to more than eight million possibilities.
+To simplify, one pair would give two possible orientations, but as humans have 23 pairs, this equates to more than 8 million possibilities.

 Figure 4 shows how two pairs of chromosomes can be arranged to produce four permutations.